"Funny, clever, gorgeous and sexy. Or Scottish, which is the quick way of saying it.

 she's still quite active in the acting circuit, with her most recent TV role being part of the cast of NTSF:SD:SUV:: (on [adult swim]

-) as well as scoring two movie roles, one of which includes being one of the villains in the upcoming film adaptation of Marvel's Guardians Of The Galaxy
+) as well as scoring two movie roles, one of which includes Nebula, one of the villains in the upcoming film adaptation of Marvel's Guardians of the Galaxy

 - Acting for Two: There have been quite a few Other-Amys during her time on the show.
 Caitlin Blackwood takes some of the burden, but there are still Time Shifts and Teselectas.